A project of One Future Arts Alliance

 Building community, one project at a time.

 CommotionWB exists to foster community engagement projects in West Berkeley.

 In these challenging times we offer a small positive opportunity.

-- We are seeking projects that bring people together and build pride-of-place.
+- We are seeking projects that bring people together to build pride-of-place and a better world.

-- They might be fun, artful, and quirky, or serious, political, and urgent (BLM, Support Turkey & Syria or Ukraine, etc.)
+- They might be fun, artful, and quirky, (pop-up events, etc.) or serious, political, and urgent (BLM, Support Turkey & Syria or Ukraine, etc.)

 - We envision community gardens, murals, public art, and pop-up events to be among the types of projects we will fund.

-- Our total grant funding this cycle is $3000.
-We will either fund a single larger project or multiple smaller ones.
+- Our maximum grant is $3000, but we sometimes fund multiple smaller projects.
 The proposed grant amount can be the total project budget, or you can leverage this money to raise funds separately.

 - Projects will receive funding as determined by popular vote of the Commotion West Berkeley donors.

 - Funding will be made or not made at the sole discretion of this group.

 - Multiple projects might be funded, or the funds might be rolled over for future projects.